Member News: November + December 2017

 Become a MAKE IT NEW Member

-With a multi-year commitment, you will be a part of all the excitement of the Museum’s historic renovation and expansion project, enjoying Museum membership from major construction through our grand opening in 2018!
-Now is the time to lock in your current rates before the membership dues increase along with the added benefits and opportunities that come with a new, state-of-the-art facility.
-Exciting new benefits include free admission to more than 180 museums in the Southeast through participation in the Southeast Reciprocal Museum Program.
+With a two-year commitment, you will be a part of all the excitement of the Museum’s historic renovation and expansion project, enjoying Museum membership from major construction through our grand opening.
+By signing up now for two years, you can pre-pay and lock in current rates before the membership dues increase along with the added benefits and opportunities that come with a new, state-of-the-art facility.
+Don’t miss this LIMITED-TIME opportunity to join as a MAKE IT NEW Member.

 We can’t do what we do without the generous support of many individuals and organizations.